rtic-rs/rtic/book/en/src/by-example/tips_monotonic_impl.md

 implementing time handling was a common problem.
 Moreover, the relation between time and timers used for scheduling was difficult to understand.

-For RTIC 0.6 we instead assume the user has a time library, e.g. [`fugit`] or [`embedded_time`], as the basis for all time-based operations when implementing `Monotonic`.
+For RTIC 1.0 we instead assume the user has a time library, e.g. [`fugit`] or [`embedded_time`], as the basis for all time-based operations when implementing `Monotonic`.
-This makes it almost trivial to implement the `Monotonic` trait allowing the use of any timer in the system for scheduling.
+This makes it much easier to correctly implement the `Monotonic` trait allowing the use of almost any timer in the system for scheduling.

 The trait documents the requirements for each method, and for inspiration here is a list of `Monotonic` implementations: